 - Video Decoding capability: The capability to decode any video bitstream that conforms to an operating point and provides a conforming output video signal and possibly associated metadata.

-- Video Encoding capability: The capability to encode any video signal included in the operating point to a bitstream that is decodable by decoder that conforms to the same operating point.
+- Video Encoding capability: The capability to encode any video signal included in the operating point to a bitstream that is decodable by a decoder that conforms to the same operating point.

-While not explicitly stated in the capabilities, it is a requirement for decoders and receivers to process the data in real-time.
-For encoder, real-time encoding is typically also a requirement.
+For these capabilities processing (encoding/decoding) with low delay (i.e. real-time) shall be possible.

 4.4 Video representation formats

 4.4.1 Overview

-This clause defines video representation formats in the context of media delivery in 3GPP.
-For this purpose, a set of video signal parameters are defined in clause 4.4.2, with the restriction on what is defined in 3GPP media delivery.
+This clause defines video representation formats For this purpose, a set of video signal parameters are defined in clause 4.4.2, with the restriction on what is defined in 3GPP media delivery.
 Based on the defined video signal parameters, clause 4.4.3 defines a set of video representation formats.

 NOTE: These clause does not specify whether these parameters and formats are required, recommended or suggested to be supported.
 This aspect is left to specific service specifications or external specifications to refer to the parameters and formats defined in this clause.